ronil1508/SOC-2022_QML/README.md

 Single qubit and CNOT gates together can be used to implement an arbitrary two-level unitary operation on the state space of n qubits.

-## Week 3 - A deeper dive into Qunatum Algorithms
+## Week 3 - A deeper dive into Quantum Algorithms
 This week the following algorithms were covered:
 1) Quantum Fourier Transform(QFT)
 2) Quantum Phase Estimation(QPE)